dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Note that the text is not formatted in the desired manner.

-To keep the text on separate lines, use the verical bar "| " prefix.
+To keep the text on separate lines, use the vertical bar "| " prefix.
 Each vertical bar prefix with a space after, indicates a new line, so line breaks are preserved.
 Include one line of blank space above and below text.
 Example::